 How do you know if a contractor is the right fit for you and your project?

-Starting with online research can help you narrow the field.
+Before reaching out to contractors, do some online research to narrow your options.
 Search for reputable contractors in your area by asking for recommendations on social media and neighborhood forums.
 Run a Google search for contractors near you that specialize in the type of remodeling project you’re considering.

 During your online research, ask these questions: